GeraltO18/nanoBlog/src/content/blog/CmdLineAppWithSpringShell.md

 	    TestCaseName

 ### Soultion :
 It's not always best to start out from scratch, but it depends on what we really want.
 In my case, I just need a simple programme that will do the above-mentioned job.
-So how can I get it done in the fastest way possible?
-It's using templates or frameworks.
+So how can I get it done in the fastest way possible ?.
+Here's where templates or frameworks helps.
 When I started out to write this app, I was arguing with myself about the choice of language.
 I need the app to be

  1. **Fast :**
 I don't want to wait from 10 second for the app to startup and summaries the result for me.